-There are some wide variations between individual products in this category that might not be obvious at first glance, so it’s very important that you take time to select the right one.
-The first thing you need to consider when purchasing is what pans and items you’ll be using with it.
+There are some wide variations between individual pan racks that might not be obvious at first glance, so it's very important that you take time to select the right one.
+The first thing you need to consider when purchasing is what pans and items you'll be using with it.
 Slide spacing and pan compatibility deal with this.

 Slide spacing is the distance between each pan slide on the rack, so these dictate how close pans will be placed next to each.
 The deeper the pans you're using or the taller the items you'll be preparing, the further apart you'll need your slides to be.

 Sometimes called a bun pan rack or a sheet pan rack, individual models have different pan compatibility.
 Each will hold one of three different types of pans: sheet and bun pans, steam table and hotel pans, or specialty items like serving trays.
 Because each type of pan has a different width, depth, and height, you need to make sure that you choose the right rack to fit your pans.